paul-pias/Object-Detection-and-Distance-Measurement/README.md

 <hr>
 Traditionally we measure distance of any object using Ultrasonic sensors such as HC-sr04 or other any high frquency devices which generates sound waves to calculates the distance it covers.
 However, when you are working with a embedded device to make a compact design which has functionalities such as

-- object detection (with camera) and
+- Object detection (with camera) and
-- distance measurement
+- Distance measurement

 you don't always want to make your device heavier by adding unnnecessary hardware modules.
 To avoid such cases you can follow another more convinent and feasible apporoach.
 As you have already integrated a camera for object detection you can use the depth information that camera uses to draw the bounding boxes for localizing objects.